pbosetti/Charter/README.md

 Charter is a Mac OS X application available on the [Mac App Store](http://t.co/6JKesQaV).
 Charter allows you make realtime charts on data sent to it via a simple UDP protocol.
 It is pretty easy to send UDP packets from almost every modern programming language with a decent socket library, so you would much probably be able to add a realtime charting functionality to your code.

-Here you will find a selection of client libraries (at the present time, only Ruby, but things will improve quickly), plus the protocol description, so to allow you to implement your own client.
+Here you will find a selection of client libraries (at the present time: Ruby, C, and Arduino), plus the protocol description, so to allow you to implement your own client.

+**Would you happen to develop libraries for other language, share them! fork, edit and request a pull or - if you don't like GitHub - simply contact me at *p4010 at me dot com***

 Protocol
 --------